codyowl/sillyscripts/README.md

 # sillyscripts
-A list of silly python scripts which would not exceed 20 - 30 lines of codes which will assist in out day to day cyber activities.These are the lists:
+A list of silly python scripts which would not exceed 20 - 30 lines of codes to feed my necessity which will assist in day to day computing activities.These are the lists:

 1.shutdown_scheduler: